talkable/talkable-docs/source/integration/magento/magento2.rst

 .. warning::

-  Take note of `Magento 2.x system requirements`_ regarding extension installation.
+  Take note of the `Magento 2.x system requirements`_ regarding extension installation.
   Magento recommends that you have 2GB of RAM allocated to PHP for upgrading and installing extensions from the Marketplace.